ZikaZaki/custom-hooks/README.md

 $ git clone https://github.com/ZikaZaki/custom-hooks.git
 ```

-- Once finished you should see a new folder called **react-hooks** in your current (projects) directory.
+- Once finished you should see a new folder called **custom-hooks** in your current (projects) directory.
 - Start customizing the project so it fits your personal preferences and needs.

 ### Install Dependencies